oslabs-beta/LogYard/README.md

 ## 3. LogYard GUI

-Note: If you have already installed the GUI from the demo, please ensure you have properly set up your .env file in your project, as outlined [here](#3.-Setting-up-.config-file)
+Note: If you have already installed the GUI from the demo, please ensure you have properly set up your .env file in your project as outlined below.

 1. Ensure you have Docker Desktop installed and opened, and that you are signed in with your Docker account.